Treatment for Fatty liver

 Fatty liver is also associated with type II diabetes, obesity, high triglyceride levels in the blood, celiac disease, and Wilson’s disease (abnormality of copper metabolism).

 Rapid weight loss and malnutrition.

-Medications such as tamoxifen (Soltamox), amiodarone injection (Nestorone), amiodarone oral (Cordarone, Pacerone), and methotrexate (Rheumatrex Dose Pack, Trexall) are associated with NAFLD.
+NAFLD is linked to medicines like tamoxifen (Soltamox), amiodarone injection (Nestorone), amiodarone oral (Cordarone, Pacerone), and methotrexate (Rheumatrex Dose Pack, Trexall).

 There is evidence to suggest the presence of an association between insulin resistance and the development of NAFLD.
 In this situation, although the body makes adequate insulin, the ability of cells to adequately use that insulin to metabolize glucose is abnormal.
 The relative excess of glucose is then stored as fat and can accumulate in the liver.